Qatar Airways Banned Baggage Items

 Lithium-Battery Devices

-Qatar Airways has specific rules for smart baggage and rideable suitcases, which often contain lithium batteries, Bluetooth, GPS, and other electronics.
+Qatar Airways has specific rules for smart baggage that may contain lithium batteries, Bluetooth, or GPS systems.

 The rules depend on the battery type: